 You will incur immediate and substantial dilution as a result of this offering.
 The public offering price per share of common stock and accompanying warrants and the public offering price per pre-funded warrant and accompanying warrants will be substantially higher than the as adjusted net tangible book value per share of our common stock after giving effect to this offering.
-Therefore, if you purchase securities in this offering, you will pay a price per share of common stock and accompanying warrants and our pro forma net tangible book value per share after this offering.
-Based on the public offering price of \$2.00 per share of common stock and accompanying warrants and our pro forma net tangible book value as of September 30, 2023, you will experience immediate dilution of \$0.15 per share, representing the difference between our pro forma as adjusted net tangible book value per share after giving effect to this offering price.
+Therefore, if you purchase securities in this offering, you will pay a price per share of common stock you acquire that substantially exceeds our pro forma net tangible book value per share after this offering.
+Based on an assumed public offering price of \$4.35 per share of common stock and accompanying warrants (the last reported sale price of our common stock on Nasdaq on January 24, 2024) and our net tangible book deficit as of September 30, 2023, you will experience immediate dilution of \$1.16 per share, representing the difference between our pro forma as adjusted net tangible book value per share after giving effect to this offering and the assumed public offering price.